Learn all about YouTube channel promotion and discover YouTube marketing tips to grow your audience.

 There are various YouTube channel art templates that you can use:

-YouTube Thumbnails: Our attention spans can be short, so it’s wise to make something that an audience can glance at and instantly recognize.
+Our attention spans can be short, so it’s wise to make something that an audience can glance at and instantly recognize.
 Here are the YouTube thumbnail sizes and specs you should aim for:

 Letting YouTube choose a thumbnail from a still in the video will often result in something less than ideal.
 You’re likely to end up with an awkward, blurry image.
 It’s always worth a little bit of extra time and effort to make something that looks great and speaks to what a viewer can expect from the video itself.

-YouTube Banner: This is your big visual advertisement when people come to your homepage.
+This is your big visual advertisement when people come to your homepage.
 It’s quite often the first thing visitors will see, so making a good impression with something striking can win you a lot of points.
 Something that’s important to consider when creating your YouTube banner is that it’s going to scale to different sizes, depending on where it’s viewed.

 We recommend sizing your art to 2560 x 1440 pixels – keeping the size below 4MB – with your ‘safe area’ being within 1546 x 423 pixels.
 Minimalism works well for YouTube headers, so try to keep your design sleek and simple, drawing attention to your brand name, logo and tagline, if you have one.
-Make sure any images you use are high quality ones, and if you don’t have anything suitable, consider using a high quality stock image.
+Make sure any images you use are high-quality ones, and if you don’t have anything suitable, consider using a high quality stock image.

 Making a consistent intro and outro for each of your YouTube videos is an important detail that can separate you from your competition.
 It’s a great reminder of your brand and, in the case of your Youtube intro, a way to let your audience know what your video will be about, right from the start.
-Your YouTube outro is a good opportunity to sign off from your video and offer a call to action, or even to push your audience over to watching more of your videos, or to subscribing.
+Your YouTube outro is a good opportunity to sign off from your video and offer a call to action, or even to push your audience over to watching more of your videos, or to subscribe.

 Keep YouTube intros and outros short, and certainly no more than 15 seconds.
 There’s nothing more frustrating to an audience than an introduction that waffles on for ages before getting to the point of the video.
 You might even want to consider slightly pushing your intro into the start of your video, and beginning it with a quick teaser of what’s to come – attention spans are short!
 Discover how to create a YouTube intro in our guide.

-The great thing about creating video content is that, chances are, you already have the skills to market it too!
+The great thing about creating video content is that chances are, you already have the skills to market it too!
 Here’s a quick rundown of the major points to consider:

 Whatever your YouTube channel specializes in, great visual graphics will help you cultivate a loyal and engaged fan base, who will play a powerful role in sharing your content.
 Get started with your YouTube channel art by creating a YouTube banner on Placeit.